opengeospatial/HY_Features/section_7.md

 The **shape** attribute defines the geometric representation of the realised outfall, here with the option to use a geometry type defined in ISO19107: Spatial Schema, if required.

-The *outfallType* attribute provides a list of terms in common use to express verbally the type of the realized outfall.
+The **outfallType** attribute provides a list of terms in common use to express verbally the type of the realized outfall.
 If required, an implementation may use a term from the HY\_TypeOfOutfall codelist.
-Note that alternative code lists may be used but should be related to the terms in Annex ..., table ...  **[correct reference]** using an appropriate formalism.
+Note that alternative code lists may be used but should be related to the terms in Annex ...E.1  **[correct reference]** using an appropriate formalism.

 | **Requirements Class** | [/req/hy_hydrofeature/hydrocomplex/outfallrealisation] (/req/hy_hydrofeature/hydrocomplex/outfallrealisation) |
 | --- | --- |